Interview with the Head of Product Design at PDF Expert

 Matt Austin: I believe Mac users have always been interested in performance and making sure their hardware lasts as long as possible.
 When Apple was using the Intel chips, they just didn’t have the same performance that PCs had.
 It seemed like Macs were always a generation or two behind.

-However, with the introduction of the Apple silicon models, beginning with the M1 and now with the upcoming M4 based models, Mac users finally have the ability to own a system that is advanced or more so than their Windows based counterparts.
+However, with the introduction of the Apple silicon models, beginning with the M1 and now with the new M4 based models, Mac users finally have the ability to own a system that is advanced or more so than their Windows based counterparts.
 This is something that is also being boosted by being able to play some native AAA games with GPUs that rival ones from AMD and Nvidia, and seeing just how fast and cool the chips run when running a heavy workload.

 Now that we have models that are extremely fast, and also quite expensive, it’s even more important to ensure that they last as long as possible, which includes running at optimal speed and temperatures.